Azure-for-Startups/Content/Content/Deploy Node.js PHP and Python Web-apps-on-Azure.md

 General information about the deployment of the applications.
 Understand best options to deploy your web (and mobile, or API) app to Azure App Service independent of dev langugage: https://azure.microsoft.com/en-us/documentation/articles/web-sites-deploy/

+This article is also available in PDF format [here] (media/PDF-files/Node.js PHP and Python.pdf).
+If you have any feedback on the documentation please log the feedback via an [issue] (https://github.com/Azure-for-Startups/Content/issues).

 ##Node.js
 -	Discover how to use Web.deploy technology for deploying Node.js applications: https://github.com/Microsoft/nodejstools/wiki/Publish-to-Azure-Website-using-Web-Deploy
 -	Learn more about the Git based publishing of Node.js applications along with tips and tweaks of applications to support Git publishing: https://azure.microsoft.com/en-us/documentation/articles/web-sites-nodejs-develop-deploy-mac/#publish-your-application